AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 ##### Examples
 * `||example.org^$hls=\/videoplayback^?*&source=dclk_video_ads` — removes all segments with the matching URL.
-* `||example.org^$hls=/\/videoplayback\/?\?.*\&source=dclk_video_ads/i` — achieves more or less the same with a regex instead of a URL pattern.
+* `||example.org^$hls=/\/videoplayback\/?\?.*\&source=dclk_video_ads/i` — achieves more or less the same with a regular expression instead of a URL pattern.
 * `||example.org^$hls=/#UPLYNK-SEGMENT:.*\,ad/t` — removes all segments which have the matching tag.

 ##### Anatomy of an HLS playlist